Room: King Willem Alexander

 Session Description

-This session explores innovative chemical strategies that convert biomass and waste-derived feedstocks into high-value biochemicals.
+This oral session explores innovative chemical strategies that convert biomass and waste-derived feedstocks into high-value biochemicals.

 Chair